Fact or Opinion: Part 1

 - Write what your students learned in the L column of the chart.

-- Support: Give your students the coloring page to complete, and have them write their own opinions about monkeys on the side of the paper.
+Support: Give your students the coloring page to complete, and have them write their own opinions about monkeys on the other side of the paper.

 - Remind your students of the definitions of fact and opinion.